• Skip to primary navigation

 the pie filling is transferred to a pie dish

-Prepare The Potato Topping
+Prepare the Potato Topping

 Preheat the oven to 180° C - 360° F (fan oven).
-Peel the potatoes and cut them into equal chunks.
-Place them in a saucepan with plenty of cold water.

 The potatoes are peeled, cut and placed in a pan filled with cold water

-Put the pan on medium heat and bring to a boil, bring the heat down, and let the potatoes gently simmer for about 20 minutes or until soft.
+Put the pan on medium heat and bring it to a boil, bring the heat down, and let the potatoes gently simmer for about 20 minutes or until soft.

-Drain well and return the potatoes back to the pan.
 Put the pan back on low heat and let all the water evaporate for 30 seconds then remove them from the heat.

 The cooked potatoes are on a colander

-Add the double cream, butter, salt, and pepper.
-Mash the potatoes by using a masher or a ricer until smooth.
+Mash the potatoes by using a potato masher or a ricer until smooth.

 mashing the potatoes with cream and butter